 Now the noise.
 I like this one.
 It’s mostly just the thud of the bumpers.
 That’s what you want.
 I’ve used bars that had rattle on the sleeves, and a little rattle means a huge clanging sound when you drop it.
 And really that can’t be good for the bar.

 I have no problem with the grip.
 The knurling is just fine.
 You know, all knurling feels a little different and is hard to describe.
 It’s not just a matter of what’s deeper.
 The pattern makes a difference.
 The shape of the peaks, all that.
-At first I wasn’t sure I liked it, but it quickly grew on me and I found it to be easier on my soft woman-like hands than the Troy AOB-1200B bar I had prior to this (which I am not including in this review because it was lousy), without sacrificing gripping power.
+At first I wasn’t sure I liked it, but it quickly grew on me and I found it to be easier on my soft woman-like hands than the Troy AOB-1200B bar I had prior to this (which I am not including in this review because I’m not a big fan), without sacrificing gripping power.
 The zinc phosphate coating lends itself to good grip too.
 It doesn’t wear off as quickly as a black oxide coating.

 |Tensile Strength||155,000 PSI|